PC Engine / TurboGrafx-16 Architecture

 Rendered background layer.

-The background layer is constructed by filling the Background Attribute Table with entries in VRAM, the position of each entry defines X/Y coordinate of the tile on the screen.
+The background layer is constructed by filling the Background Attribute Table with entries in VRAM.
+The position of each entry defines the X/Y coordinates of the tile on the screen.
 Each entry contains the tile index from the Character Generator and the colour palette.

-As always, this layer is scrollable by changing the value of some registers in the VDC.
+As always, this layer is scrollable by changing particular registers in the VDC.

 Sprite Layer